 He said Nepal's government was prioritising measures to tackle the effects of climate change, and emphasised the importance of building awareness of climate change and adaptive capacity at community level.

 The final day of CBA10 saw the launch of the Kathmandu Declaration on Financing Local Adaptation, which calls for a radical shift in flows of finance to ensure the most vulnerable communities can adapt to climate change.

 This page brings together our coverage of three days of field trips and four days of conference sessions, including news, blogs, videos and social media coverage.

 Daily video reports

 IIED published daily round-ups of events at CBA8, including highights, discussion and debate:

 - View a gallery of photos from CBA8 on Flickr

-- Check the programme of events to help you iidentify the sessions you are most interested in
+- Check the programme of events

 - Watch a playlist of video daily updates with IIED senior fellow Saleemul Huq